Littleton, New Hampshire: On National Register of Historic Places

+Education

+The municipality is in the Littleton School District, which operates Littleton High School.

+Infrastructure

 Transportation

 The center of Littleton is accessible from three exits of Interstate 93, and a fourth exit serves the western end of town near the Vermont border.
 U.S. Route 302 runs east–west through the town center as its Main Street.
 As of January 2006 Littleton is also served by a public transportation bus route connecting with Whitefield and Lancaster.